kkm24132/Mentoring_Enablement/Industry/BFS.md

 - Operational Analytics
 - Predictive Maintenance

-Of course above are not exhaustive and gives a very high level indication of key use case themes.
+These are non-exhaustive and gives a very high level indication of key use case themes.

-**2) CRM Analytics**
+## CRM Analytics

 - Use Case Themes:
   - Lead Qualification in marketing